pingcap/docs-dm/en/source-configuration-file.md

 > **Note:**
 >
-> The automatic cleanup policy will only take effect when `interval` is not 0 and at least one of the two configuration items `expires` and `remain-space` is not 0.
+> The automatic data purge strategy only takes effect when `interval` is not 0 and at least one of the two configuration items `expires` and `remain-space` is not 0.